antvis/G6/packages/site/docs/api/graphLayout/force.en.md

 });
 ```

+If you want to fix the positions for some nodes during calculation, assign `fx` and `fy` for the nodes as fixing positions.
+[Demo for fixing the dragged node with force layout](/en/examples/net/forceDirected#basicForceDirectedDragFix).

 ## layoutCfg.center

 **Type**: Array<br />**Example**: [ 0, 0 ]<br />**Default**: The center of the graph<br />**Required**: false<br />**Description**: The center of the layout